Roosmarijn de Geus, PhD

 I am a political scientist specializing in the study of elections, gender, and public policy.
 My research examines how attitudes toward gender and gender roles shape politics.
 Currently, I am working on a project that investigates public preferences on parental leave policies across OECD countries.

 I hold a PhD from the University of Oxford and was employed as a lecturer (Assistant Professor equivalent) at the University of Reading (2021-2023).
 Here I taught courses on comparative politics, British politics and gender.
-In January 2023 my family and I moved to Ottawa, Canada.
-I currently work as a senior Economist with the Canadian federal government.
+In January 2024 my family and I moved to Ottawa, Canada.
+I currently work as a senior Economist with the Canadian federal government focused on natural resource policy.

 My work has been published in peer-reviewed journals such as The British Journal of Political Science; Comparative Political Studies and the Canadian Journal of Political Science.
 I also co-edited a volume on Women, Power and Representation in Canada and beyond with University of Toronto Press.